Lightnet/rpgapijs/README.md

 # Informtion:
   To create simple role playing game with text and 2D image.

-  By using nextjs with react built in to create simple user interface.
+  By using Next.js with React.js built in to create simple user interface.
 To build local pc for users.

+# TO DO LIST:
+- Game
+  - logic
+    - battle
+    - produce
+    - factory
+    - guild
+    - crafting

+  - battle
+    - turn base (simple)

+  - ui
+    - battle area (simple)
+    - map (work in progress)
+    - character (simple)
+    - inventory (simple)
+    - skills (not added)
+    - homebase (not added)

+- Character
+  - create player (work in progres)

+- Game Master
+  - ui (work in progress)
+    - ...

+  - zone
+    - create (added)
+    - delete (added)
+    - list (added)

+  - map
+    - create (added)
+    - delete (added)
+    - list (added)

+  - map game object
+    - create (n/a)
+    - delete (n/a)
+    - list (n/a)

+  - battle
+    - create (n/a)
+    - delete (n/a)
+    - list (n/a)
+  - creature
+    - create (n/a)
+    - delete (n/a)
+    - list (n/a)

+## Notes:
+- unstable files
+- testing
+- a lot place holder files
+- ...

+# Game Master Section:
+  To develop rpg that require game master tools to with create the world with it.

 # Builds:
-- browser (work in progress)
+- Browser (work in progress)
-- desktop (work in progress)
+- Desktop (work in progress)
-- mobile (not build)
+- Mobile (not build)

 ## Notes:
 - Work in progress packages trying to keep simple but depend on the builds and testing...